 All concerns about a child should be reported without delay and recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form (See appendix L)).
-All forms are scanned and saved on the school CPOMS system
+[Amend to reflect CPOMs/electronic system as per school]

 If in doubt about recording requirements, staff must discuss this with the DSL.